 A professional background check cannot be directly requested at the county level.
 However, you can request a statewide background check from the Ohio Attorney General’s Bureau of Criminal Investigations (BCI).9 To do so, you can contact any agency or company on the BCI’s webcheck locations list to schedule an appointment or ask questions about what is needed to submit a background check request.

-To acquire a background check in Lake County, you can start the process through the Lake County Sheriff’s Office.
+To acquire a background check in the county, you can start the process through the Lake County Sheriff’s Office.
 They are one of several WebCheck locations in Lake County for processing background checks with the BCI.

 If you do not live in the state and need an Ohio background check, you are required to submit a fingerprint card to the address listed below: